Skip to main content

 A climate knowledge system led from the mountains

-Himalayan communities hold deep ecological wisdom but are often excluded from global climate data and decision-making.
-We aim to center the lived realities of those closest to the land.
+Himalayan communities hold deep ecological knowledge yet remain excluded from global climate data and decision-making.

-Our first concrete step toward this vision is the Indigenous Climate Knowledge Fellowship.
+Our first concrete step is the Indigenous Climate Knowledge Fellowship.

-• Document Indigenous ecological knowledge and climate experiences.
+• Document Indigenous ecological knowledge and climate experience

-• Lay the groundwork for an Indigenous-governed data platform.
+• Build the foundation for an Indigenous-governed climate data platform

 Our first step: the fellowship